georgu28/Sonemote_Project/DEPLOYMENT.md

-# FaceTune Web App - Deployment Guide
+# Sonemote Web App - Deployment Guide

-This guide covers how to deploy the FaceTune web application to various hosting platforms so it's accessible to everyone via a public URL.
+This guide covers how to deploy the Sonemote web application to various hosting platforms so it's accessible to everyone via a public URL.

 ## Prerequisites